golemfactory/golem-docs/src/markdoc/partials/quickstarts/golem-in-a-browser.md

 Note the file contains the `run()` function that creates the body of the requestor script (similar to the one we use in Node.js) and a set of helper functions that will let us present the logs and results in the browser window.

-Now, if we have:
+Now, ensure you:

-- have your Yagna APP key set to `try_golem` and
+- have your Yagna APP key set to `try_golem` (as shown in the yagna installation instruction) and
-- a running Yagna service started with the `--api-allow-origin` properly set to `http://localhost:8080`
+- have a running Yagna service started with the `--api-allow-origin` properly set to `http://localhost:8080`

 Launch `http-server` in the project folder.

 ```bash
 http-server
 ```

+{% alert level="warning" %}

+If, instead of using the `try_golem` app key defined by using the `YAGNA_AUTO_CONF` variable, you have created a unique app key, make sure you update the requestor.mjs code and set the proper value there.
+See [here](/docs/creators/javascript/examples/using-app-keys#js-task-api-examples-using-app-keys) for deails.

+{% /alert %}

 We should see our app available in the browser.